Intel Nukes Alder Lake's AVX-512 Support, Now Fuses It Off in Silicon

 Intel's support for AVX-512 instructions with its Alder Lake processors has been a confusing affair.
 The company initially claimed the feature wouldn't work on its new 12th Gen processors and then backtracked when motherboard vendors found multiple workarounds to enable the commands.
 After a bit of cat and mouse with motherboard vendors that built new firmware to enable the feature despite Intel's attempts at disabling it, the company has finally decided to deploy the nuclear option and fuse off AVX-512 support entirely inside newer revisions of the Alder Lake chips.

-An anonymous source tipped us off that newer batches of Intel's non-K processors (models that aren't overclockable) appeared to have AVX-512 support fused off entirely.
+An anonymous source tipped us off that newer batches of Intel's non-K processors (models that aren't overclockable) appeared to have AVX-512 support disabled entirely.
 We followed up with Intel, and the company issued the following statement to Tom's Hardware:

 "Although AVX-512 was not fuse-disabled on certain early Alder Lake desktop products, Intel plans to fuse off AVX-512 on Alder Lake products going forward." -Intel Spokesperson to Tom's Hardware.